In the last of a three-part series in association with BusinessesForSale.com, we focus on best practice when completing the sale.

 Before the buyer commits to one of the biggest investments of their life, they’ll want reassurance that they’re getting what you’ve promised.
 Any deal agreed in principle is made on the basis of certain claims made about the business’s financial health, physical and non-physical assets and reputation, among other things.

-The next stage, called due diligence, is the process by which your buyer examines your business closely to check the veracity of those claims.
+The buyer will therefore request to conduct due diligence.
+This the process by which your buyer examines your business closely to check the veracity of those claims.

 The process involves an inspection of your physical assets (premises, equipment, inventory and so on), as well as all paperwork (financial accounts, tax records, licences, employee, customer and supplier contracts, etc).